 My, my, how you have certainly grown up, McMinnville!
 I fell in love with this town all over again, and the wine walk is a great way to fall head over heels (but hopefully not literally…) with this beautiful sweet town.

 McMinnville Wine Walk

 The new McMinnville Wine Walk is truly a fun experience and an excellent way to spend a day in wine country without having to drive 20-30 minutes from one wine tasting room to the next.
-As of yesterday, July 26, 2016, there’s also a McMinnville Wine Walk app available for iPhone and Android phones!
-Go check it out!
+There’s also a McMinnville Wine Walk app available.

 You can pick up a blank McMinnville Wine Walk passport booklet from any of the participating locations listed on the VisitMcMinnville.com site.
 Within walking distance, as outlined on the map you see above that is found in the back of your passport booklet, are 20 wine tasting rooms.
 Twenty!
 All in McMinnville!